diogro/expressionVariance-manuscript/main.md

 First, low variance genes, under strong stabilizing selection, could become more variable under stress, indicating a reduced capacity for maintaining homeostasis.
 Second, high variance genes, expected to be reactive to changes in the environment, could become less variable, indicating reduced capacity to respond to external stimuli.
 Third, the covariance between different genes could be altered, leading to decoherence between interdependent genes [@Lea2019-pq].
-Any one of these changes in expression variance pattern could have physiological consequences, and exploring these differences should be a major part of linking gene expression to cell phenotypes and function (see Hagai et al. [-@Hagai2018-fu] for example).
+Any one of these changes in expression variance patterns could have physiological consequences, and exploring these differences should be a major part of linking gene expression to cell phenotypes and function (see Hagai et al. [-@Hagai2018-fu] for example).
 Genes are also expected to differ in their capacity to maintain an optimal level of gene expression variance [@Macneil2011-ax].
 Variation in robustness is linked to gene regulatory networks and epigenetic gene expression regulation [@Payne2015-wn; @Chalancon2012-ul], and therefore should differ across high- and low-variance genes.
-Our results suggest that low- and high-variance genes could use different strategies in order to maintain their optimal levels of variation, and that this variability in strategies is the result of different patterns of selection.
+Our results suggest that low- and high-variance genes could use different strategies in order to maintain their optimal levels of variation and that this variability in strategies is the result of different patterns of selection.

 \footnotesize